Céphas Bansah: Media

-He is also known as an entertainer and musician, and makes many media appearances to generate interest for his charitable projects.
+He has worked as an entertainer and musician, and makes many media appearances to generate interest for his charitable projects.
 He has been on many television shows with almost every German television station and as a guest on many other national and international television shows, even with the ORF (television broadcaster) in Austria.
 In September 1995, his installation as the "Superior and Spiritual Chief of the Ewe people" in Notse in Togo – a recognition of his hard work, development achievements, and continuous support for the Ewe people – was covered by the ZDF.

 Ngoryifia Céphas Kosi Bansah has explained: "...people approached over and over again with questions about Ghana and about other African states.
 These people had never had personal contact with an African before.
 Their initial reservations about the continent were dispelled, and they considered me a mediator and representative for the whole of Africa.
 They asked for advice about traveling, for commercial contacts, and how they can be supportive in numerous developmental ventures."

 He has produced and published six CDs of his songs and music, including a version of "O Tannenbaum" in his native language, and his World Cup 2006 song "King Football".
 The German author Horst O. Hermanni has written a biography of Céphas Bansah with the title "Majestät im Blauen Anton" (His Majesty in Blue Overalls).

 In 2014, he participated at the fourth Mensch ärgere Dich nicht World Championships in the Wiesloch district of Baiertal, Germany.

 Marriage

-Céphas Bansah married his German wife, Gabrielle, in 2000, and has three children: Michael Kweku, Carlo Koku, and Katharina Akosua.
+Céphas Bansah married his German wife Gabriele in 2000, and has three children.